ABC Commercial: ABC Retail

 ABC Shops were managed under the ABC Retail department.
 ABC Shops operated over 40 retail shops and 80 centres, an international delivery service on the internet as well as developing and licensing ABC brands and programs, and providing production resource hire to the general public and industry alike.

-The national network of ABC Shops closed late 2015 and moved to an online only model, with the ABC Centre franchise network still operational within other retailers.
+The national network of ABC Shops closed down late 2015 and moved to an online only model, with the ABC Centre franchise network still operational within other retailers.

 The continued decline of physical product sales as customers moved to digital consumption of content together with global competition in the retail sector led to the closure of the ABC Shop Online.
 In August 2018, Andrew Lambert, general manager of ABC Commercial, announced that ABC Shop Online would be wound up by the end of the year, and the in-store ABC Centres would also be closed, marking the end of ABC Retail.

 The last ABC Centre franchises closed at the end of February 2019; licensed ABC products are still available from approved ABC retailers.